spthm/roe-comp-guide/compiling libraries.md

-Installing (and compiling) C/C++ Libraries and Applications from Source
+Installing (and compiling) C/C++ libraries and applications from source
 =======================================================================

 Notation etc.